Fadi-ibrahem/bevatel-tickets-using-gmail/README.md

 ## API Specification

-This application adheres to the api specifications set by the [Mailtrap](https://mailtrap.io/) team.
-This helps to fetch and retrieve messages from any mailtrap messages inbox.
+This application adheres to the api specifications set by the [PHP-IMAP](https://www.php-imap.com/) team.
+This helps to fetch and retrieve messages from any Mail messages inbox which use an IMAP Service.

 > [Full API Spec](https://mailtrap.docs.apiary.io/#)